jwodder/doapi/api.md

 - Attempting to create an SSH key with an invalid pubkey produces a 422 response with the body:

         {
             "id": "unprocessable_entity",
             "message": "Key invalid type, we support 'ssh-rsa', 'ssh-dss', 'ecdsa-sha2-nistp256', 'ecdsa-sha2-nistp384', or 'ecdsa-sha2-nistp521'"
         }

 - Attempting to register an SSH key that has already been registered produces a 422 with:

         {
             "id": "unprocessable_entity",
             "message": "SSH Key is already in use on your account" }

+- Attempting to assign a floating IP to a droplet in another region produces a 422 with:

+        {
+            "id": "unprocessable_entity",
+            "message": "IPs can only be assigned to Droplets in the same region."
+        }